Simulated host galaxy analogs of high-z quasars observed with JWST: Introduction

 Soon after, three other high-z quasar hosts were detected in the JWST Emission-line galaxies and Intergalactic Gas in the Epoch of Reionization (EIGER) project.
 EIGER is a JWST Guaranteed Time Observation (GTO) program combining NIRCam and its accompanying deep wide-field slitless spectroscopy (WFSS) instrument.
 Part of EIGER's first observations have been published detailing observations of 6 quasars between redshifts 5.9 and 7.1 \citep{yue2023eiger}.
 The quasars were imaged in the NIRCam filters F115W, F200W, and F356W with wide-field slitless spectroscopy from F356W.
 Three out of six of these quasars' host galaxies were detected \citep{yue2023eiger}.
 The properties of the EIGER quasars with detected hosts, J0148+0600, J159-02, and J1120+0641, are found similarly except using \texttt{psfmc} \citep{2014PhDT.........1M}.
 From the PSF subtraction and fit, the UV magnitude, galactic radius, Sérsic index, ellipticity, and stellar mass were also measured (See tables \ref{tab:quasar_prob} and \ref{tab:eiger} for an overview of the properties of these quasars).

 \citet{stone2023detection} also detected the host of J2239+0207 at $z \simeq 6.25$ by scaling the PSF to match the quasar flux and finding a discrepancy in the difference between the two.
 We do not include this detection's measurements in our paper to stay consistent with detections that are performed with Bayesian point source removal software, i.e., \texttt{psfmc} \citep{2014PhDT.........1M} and \texttt{galight} software \citep{2020ApJ...888...37D}.
 With non-Bayesian methods, \citet{stone2023undermassive} set upper limits on the galaxy flux from five high-z quasars that were \textit{not} detected with JWST.
 These quasar host detections and non-detections have provided a first glimpse into measuring the black hole to stellar mass relationship in high-z quasars.
-The high-z Magorrian relation has since been seen to show a higher scatter than at low-z \citep{stone2023undermassive}.
+Although \citet{10.48550/arxiv.2211.14329}'s black hole mass measurements seem to be in line with the low-z relation, many other observations have measured overmassive black holes \citep{yue2023eiger,stone2023undermassive}.
 For example, the EIGER quasars are reported to have black hole to stellar mass ratios that are up to 2 dex higher than the local relation \citep{yue2023eiger}.

 As more high-z quasar hosts are detected with JWST, questions about the scatter of key high-z black hole scaling relations have arisen.
 The errors from the sensitive point source subtraction, calibration uncertainties, and other instrumental effects are difficult to disentangle from the observed properties.
 This motivates the use of large scale high-z simulations and mock imaging techniques to quantify this bias and explore discrepancies.
 Other similar simulations do not have large enough volumes to accurately capture high-z quasar formation.
 For example, the large scale hydrodynamic simulation Illustris \citep{Vogelsberger_2014} is nearly 45 times smaller in volume compared to BlueTides.
 The subsequent simulation to BlueTides, ASTRID, is approximately 4 times smaller in size \citep{Bird_2022}.
 Due to its large box size, BlueTides presents itself as the ideal simulation to study high-z quasars with luminosities high enough (at least at the faint end of the observed quasar luminosity function) to be observable with current telescopes in a statistically robust way.